Skip to content

 The first time you accept a VS Code assignment through GitHub Classroom, you will be asked to link your GitHub account to your name.

 1. Click the link in the corresponding Canvas assignment to accept the assignment on GitHub Classroom.
 Once your new repository is generated, it should be visible in your Top Repositories on GitHub.
-You can also find it in the the IMS322-Sheffield-S25 organization repositories by clicking your profile photo, then clicking Your organizations.
+You can also find it in the IMS322-Sheffield-S26 organization repositories by clicking your profile icon, then clicking Your organizations.

 2. Open VS Code.
 If an existing folder is already open, close it by going to the File menu and choosing Close Folder.